-See Note O for our revenue disclosures.
+See Note P for our revenue disclosures.

-Contract Assets and Contract Liabilities - Upon adoption of Topic 606 in January 2018, contract assets and contract liabilities are recorded when the amount of revenue recognized from a contract with a customer differs from the amount billed to the customer and recorded in accounts receivable.
+Contract Assets and Contract Liabilities - Contract assets and contract liabilities are recorded when the amount of revenue recognized from a contract with a customer differs from the amount billed to the customer and recorded in accounts receivable.
 Our contract asset balances at the beginning and end of the period primarily relate to our firm service transportation contracts with tiered rates.
-Our contract liabilities primarily represent deferred revenue on NGL storage contracts for which revenue is recognized over a one-year term and deferred revenue on contributions in aid of construction received from customers for which revenue is recognized over the contract period.
-In 2017 and prior periods, we recorded these reimbursements as reductions to property, plant and equipment.
+Our contract liabilities primarily represent deferred revenue on contributions in aid of construction received from customers for which revenue is recognized over the contract periods, which range from 5 to 10 years, and deferred revenue on NGL storage contracts for which revenue is recognized over a one-year term.

-Cost of Sales and Fuel - Cost of sales and fuel primarily includes (i) the cost of purchased commodities, including NGLs, natural gas and condensate, (ii) fees incurred for third-party transportation, fractionation and storage of commodities, and (iii) fuel and power costs incurred to operate our own facilities that gather, process, transport and store commodities.
+Cost of Sales and Fuel - Cost of sales and fuel primarily includes (i) the cost of purchased commodities, including NGLs, natural gas and condensate, (ii) fees incurred for third-party transportation, fractionation and storage of commodities, (iii) fuel and power costs incurred to operate our own facilities that gather, process, transport and store commodities, and (iv) an offset from the contractual fees deducted from the cost of purchased commodities under the contract types below:

 POP with fee contracts with no producer take-in-kind rights (Natural Gas Gathering and Processing segment) - We purchase raw natural gas and charge contractual fees for providing midstream services, which include gathering, treating, compressing and processing the producer's natural gas.
 After performing these services, we sell the commodities and return a portion of the commodity sales proceeds to the producer less our contractual fees.
-Upon adoption of Topic 606, the contractual fees we charge producers on these POP with fee contracts are recorded as a reduction to the commodity purchase price in cost of sales and fuel.
-In 2017 and prior periods, we recorded these fees as services revenue.

 Purchase with fee (Natural Gas Liquids segment) - Under this type of contract, we purchase raw, unfractionated NGLs at an index price and charge fees for providing midstream services, which may include a bundled combination of gathering, transporting and/or fractionation of our customer's NGLs.
-Upon adoption of Topic 606, the contractual fees we charge processors on these exchanges services contracts that include the purchase of commodities are recorded as a reduction to the commodity purchase price in cost of sales and fuel.
-In 2017 and prior periods, we recorded these fees as services revenue.